LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 assertion goal from being called.
 This allows distinguishing between test goal failure and assertion failure.

+Note that the ``all(Assertion)`` outcome simplifies pinpointing which test goal solution failed the assertion.
+See also the section below on testing non-deterministic predicates.

 The ``fail`` and ``false`` outcomes are better reserved to cases where there is a single test goal.
 With multiple test goals, the test will succeed when *any* of those goals fail.